codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 With this basic function in place we can now build other functions that need to parse Bulk Strings.

-## 2.2.
-Extracting information
+## 2.3.
+Parse Arrays
-Now that we have the Bulk String parsing in place, we can move one abstraction level up and parse the whole Array.
+With Bulk String parsing in place, we can move one abstraction level up and parse a whole Array.

-### 2.2.1.
-Extracting the command
+### 2.3.1.
+Extract a Command
 This is similar to the Bulk String, but we can modify this function to tell us also which command is embedded in the Array.
 Therefore, we call this function `commandCheck`.